golf1052/KeshaMapEditor/README.md

 KeshaMapEditor
 ==============

-Map editor for the Global Game Jam game I am working on
+Map editor for the Global Game Jam game I was working on.